 If the vehicle has the 6.2L V8 engine (VIN Code W), use premium unleaded gasoline with a posted octane rating of 91 or higher.
-You can also use regular unleaded gasoline rated at 87 octane or higher, but the vehicle's acceleration could be slightly reduced, and you might notice a slight audible knocking noise, commonly referred to as spark knock.
-If the octane is less than 87, you might notice a heavy knocking noise when you drive.
+You can also use regular unleaded gasoline rated at 87 octane or higher, but the vehicle's acceleration could be slightly reduced, and a slight audible knocking noise, commonly referred to as spark knock, might be heard.
+If the octane is less than 87, a heavy knocking noise might be heard when driving.
 If this occurs, use a gasoline rated at 87 octane or higher as soon as possible.
 Otherwise, you could damage the engine.
-If you are using gasoline rated at 87 octane or higher and you hear heavy knocking, the engine needs service.
+If heavy knocking is heard when using gasoline rated at 87 octane or higher, the engine needs service.

-If the vehicle has the 6.2L V8 engine (VIN Code R) or the 7.0L V8 engine (VIN Code E), use premium unleaded gasoline with a posted octane rating of 91 or higher.
+If the vehicle has the 6.2L V8 engine (VIN Code T) or the 7.0L V8 engine (VIN Code E), use premium unleaded gasoline with a posted octane rating of 91 or higher.
 For best performance, use premium unleaded gasoline with a posted octane rating of 93.

 In an emergency, you can use regular unleaded gasoline with an octane rating of 87 or higher.
 If 87 octane fuel is used, do not perform any aggressive driving maneuvers such as wide open throttle applications.
 You might also hear audible spark knock during acceleration.
 Refill the tank with premium fuel as soon as possible to avoid damaging the engine.
-If you are using gasoline rated at 91 octane or higher and you hear heavy knocking, the engine needs service.
+If heavy knocking is heard when using gasoline rated at 91 octane or higher, the engine needs service.